irondrive/andromeda-desktop-clients/README.md

 Authentication details (password, twofactor) will be prompted for interactively as required.

 The ID of a folder to mount can also be specified in the `-a` URL.
-If no folder/filesystem ID is provided, the "SuperRoot" will be mounted containing all filesystems and other special folders.
+If no folder/storage ID is provided, the "SuperRoot" will be mounted containing all storages and other special folders.

 The FUSE client can either connect to a remote server via HTTP by specifying a URL with `-a`, or it can run the server as a local program by specifying the path with `-p`.
 Using `-p` as a